CosmOS-Creators/docs/sites/demo/scheduling/hybrid.rst

 Hybrid
 =============================
-The hybrid scheduling algorithm consists of the classic and performance scheduling.
+The hybrid scheduling algorithm consists of classic and performance scheduling.
 With this combination, it is possible to schedule critical tasks and non-critical threads within one system.
 The main characteristics of the hybrid scheduling algorithm are: